Puffy3/TODO/README.md

-Here’s a clear and concise README for your full-stack MERN ToDo app with Gemini AI integration:

 # MERN ToDo App with Gemini AI Question Bar

 A full-stack ToDo application built with the MERN stack (MongoDB, Express.js, React.js, Node.js) and Google Gemini API integration for asking questions.